- About Us

-The preschool was recently renovated in 2016, updating the look and making it, even more, inviting for children.
-Throughout the years we have maintained and replaced the roof, windows, fence, furnace and air conditioning.
+The preschool was recently renovated in 2016, updating the look and making it, even more, inviting for children thanks to a grant from The City of Ottawa and through fundraising initiatives.
+Throughout the years we have maintained and replaced the roof, windows, doors, fence, furnace and air conditioning.

 We have two classrooms, each with large windows for natural lighting, one designated as a gross motor room with climbing equipment, a water table, a dramatic play area, and a sand table, and one designated as an art room with the easels, areas for creating, a book area, puzzles, manipulative toys and a discovery table.
 Both rooms have areas where children can be quiet by themselves, or join others in activities.
 Each child has their own clearly designated cubby for their outdoor clothing and belongings while they are at school.

 Our large enclosed outdoor area is well equipped with two sandboxes, a safe, age-appropriate climbing structure, a hill and a bike path.
 We have a large selection of tricycles, riding toys, balls, sand toys, shovels and sleds, as well as equipment for other gross motor activities like jumping, digging and playing co-operatively.
 The playground has direct access to the school (the only access to the building is through the playground).
 The children play outdoors every day, weather permitting.

 The school has a large inventory of toys which are changed weekly or bi-weekly.
 Most toys are out only once or twice during the year.